nicjansma/breakup.js/README.md

 is the iterator signature: `forEachSeries()` iterates with `function(item, callback)` and requires the callback to indicate work is done.
 This matches the `async.forEachSeries()` signature.
-On the other hand, `each()` matches the jQuery signature by using the iterator `function(index, item)`, and waiting on the return of the function to move to the next item.
+On the other hand, `each()` matches the jQuery signature by using the iterator `function(index, item, callback)`, and waiting on the return of the function to move to the next item.
 If you need to switch from `jQuery.each()` to `breakup.forEachSeries()`, you will need to change the signature, and thus your code flow, to handle the callback instead of the function return.